Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] OU2: Active Directory Users and Computers.
 User1: The Azure portal.
 - [x] OU2: Azure AD Connect.
 User1: The Azure portal.

 ### You have an Azure Subscription named Sub1.
 You have an Azure Storage account named Sa1 in a resource group named RG1.
 Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
 You discover that unauthorized users accessed both the file service and the blob service.
 You need to revoke all access to Sa1.
+Solution: You create a lock on Sa1.
 Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### You have an Azure Subscription named Sub1.
+You have an Azure Storage account named Sa1 in a resource group named RG1.
+Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
+You discover that unauthorized users accessed both the file service and the blob service.
+You need to revoke all access to Sa1.
+Solution: You generate new SASs.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### You have an Azure Subscription named Sub1.
+You have an Azure Storage account named Sa1 in a resource group named RG1.
+Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
+You discover that unauthorized users accessed both the file service and the blob service.
+You need to revoke all access to Sa1.
+Solution: You regenerate the access keys.
+Does this meet the goal?

 - [x] Yes.
 - [ ] No.

+### You have an Azure Subscription named Sub1.
+You have an Azure Storage account named Sa1 in a resource group named RG1.
+Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
+You discover that unauthorized users accessed both the file service and the blob service.
+You need to revoke all access to Sa1.
+Solution: You create a new stored access policy.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

 ### You have an Azure Active Directory (Azure AD) tenant named contoso.com that contains the users shown in the following table.
 You create and enforce an Azure AD Identity Protection user risk policy that has the following settings: ✑ Assignment: Include Group1, Exclude Group2 ✑ Conditions: Sign-in risk of Medium and above ✑ Access: Allow access, Require password change